 Continue readingDeath by Lightning

-Death by Lightning is a new four-episode series on Netflix about President Andrew Garfield (played by Michael Shannon).
+Death by Lightning is a new four-episode series on Netflix about President James Garfield (played by Michael Shannon).
 It’s well worth the watch.
 I’d say it’s historically accurate for the most part.
 They get a lot right, mentioning that Garfield never learned to swim, showing that he liked show tunes and chess and used to write poetry.
 There’s a scene of one of his sons causing chaos by riding his tricycle through the White House, which actually happened.

 Continue reading